Stencyl/stencylpedia/block-reference/scene/flow.md

 ![scenebyname](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/5%20-%20Game%20Flow/scenebyname.png)

 Returns a Scene by its name.
-Use inside a scene-switching block for an easy way to switch scenes by name or by text.
+Use inside a scene-switching block for an easy way to switch scenes by name.

 ```
 GameModel.get().scenes.get(getIDForScene([TEXT]))